-The crystal making would be an exciting project for the children as they could keep a collection of them for viewing.
+The crystal-making process would be an exciting project for the children as they could keep a collection of them for viewing.

 - Toothpicks (2 Nos)